AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 NTDS.dit is the file that contains the Active Directory Database.
 It stores all the information about the Domain of which the current Domain Controller is part of.

 {{% notice note %}}
-As an attacker going after AD this is ***THE*** file we want to get our hands on.
+As an attacker going after AD this is **the** file we want to get our hands on.
 This file contains every user attribute, including normally protected and hidden attributes such as the users password (hash).
-After gaining access to this file we are able to start cracking user passwords or even create magic [GoldenTicket](http://blog.gentilkiwi.com/securite/mimikatz/golden-ticket-kerberos).
+After gaining access to this file we are able to start cracking user passwords, create magic a [GoldenTicket](http://blog.gentilkiwi.com/securite/mimikatz/golden-ticket-kerberos) and other 'fun' stuff.
 {{% /notice %}}

 ## SYSVOL